KC7-Foundation/kc7_data/Scholomance/deathcon-scholomance.io.md

 ![Graphical user interface, application
 Description automatically generated](https://lh6.googleusercontent.com/KrJStzi_B5G_gWnd3h3nHzs-h_KSXG2JQaW67ihaTUAHN_4gFe-zlFyzLBtKSswEUlGgngNzoXZSj6G_Q9f1bwGKiaZADEyTB4-awd9XdRUGrOot7GZiH8pqNitQmpeJNXt9P2HV2AMV)

-All of Scholomance Hidden Enclave - DC2’s security logs are stored in a single database – the Scholomance Hidden Enclave - DC2 database.
+All of Scholomance Hidden Enclave - DC2’s security logs are stored in a single database – **Scholomance** database.

   2. Select your database.
-	- Expand the dropdown arrow next to the Scholomance Hidden Enclave - DC2 database.
+	- Expand the dropdown arrow next to the **Scholomance** database.
-	- Click on the **Scholomance Hidden Enclave - DC2** database.
+	- Click on the **Scholomance** database.
 Once you’ve done this, you should see the database highlighted- this means you’ve selected the database and are ready to query the tables inside.

-Note: It’s very important that you use the Scholomance Hidden Enclave - DC2 database for all questions while you’re investigating activity at Scholomance Hidden Enclave - DC2!
+Note: It’s very important that you use the **Scholomance** database for all questions while you’re investigating activity at Scholomance Hidden Enclave - DC2!
 If you choose the wrong database, you won’t be able to answer questions correctly.

 The big space to the right of your cluster list is the _query workspace_.
 That’s where you’ll actually write the queries used to interact with our log data.